 In the Europe of yesteryear, travelers would navigate their trips following the Michelin Guide: a guide to highlighting the best cuisine a country could offer.
 The guide, which still exists today, is filled with high-end restaurants ranked anywhere from 1 to 3 stars.
-By following the guide, a traveler avoid even a single bad meal while abroad.
+By following the guide, a traveler avoids even a single bad meal while abroad.
 However, today's vagabond may want a good meal that doesn't cost hundreds of euros.
 The Michelin Guide won't tell you this, but you can easily have a great meal in Europe for under €10, no matter where you go.

 Falafel in Paris, €6.50

 Yes, Paris is the land of patisserie, but no trip to Paris is complete until you pay visit to L'as Du Falafel.
 Their sandwich is a perfect food with double layers of hummus, crispy eggplant, Israeli salad, and freshly fried falafel, all topped with a tahini sauce.
 You can choose to add spicy sauce (you should) and then find a curb to sit on.
 Don't make the mistake of trying to eat it while walking.
-This sandwich requires a fork and you won't want to lose one bite.
+This sandwich requires a fork, and you won't want to lose one bite.

 Porchetta Sandwich in Rome, €4

 The Bonci family has the best carbs in all of Italy.
 With two locations near Vatican City, you can enjoy the Bonci Family's pizza at Pizzarium, where you can get traditional Roman pizza al taglio, or at their original location, Pancifico Bonci, which serves pizza, freshly baked breads, and warm, roasted porchetta.
 For only €4, they slice up the porchetta fresh and serve it on toasted Ciabatta, giving you what may just be the cheapest, most delicious thing you'll eat all trip.
 And it's portable: eat it while walking over to Pizzarium for a second lunch.